juliiine/cygogne-mirror/README.md

 - Bandwith : You need to have a minimum of 5 MBit/s upstream capacity on a permanent connection, higher is better.
 - Storage : Hosting a mirror requires a minimum of 550 GiB available disk space.
 - HTTP and/or HTTPS access to the site.
+RSYNC is also supported.
 - I assume that you already have a web server in place.
 - The Gentoo team recommends to sync from master every four hours.
 - `rsync`